-History and Philosophy of Science has been judged as a 'Top Rated' Master's program by the national Master guide (Keuzegids Masters) of 2018!
+History and Philosophy of Science has been judged as a 'Top Rated' Master's programme by the national Master guide (Keuzegids Masters) of 2018!

 A Long-term Perspective on Science and Society